alissa-huskey/python-class/docs/tools/replit.md

 3. Click the **commit & push** button.
-If all goes well, your new commit will appear under **Previous Commits** and the **commit & push** button will dissappear.
+If all goes well, your new commit will appear under **Previous Commits** and the **commit & push** button will disappear.

 ### Congratulations!

-You've successfully created a git repository, reviewed your changes, commited them, and pushed them to github!
+You've successfully created a git repository, reviewed your changes, committed them, and pushed them to github!

 [fork]: ../assets/code-branch.png "fork"